GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_masker.md

 While the collection script does not gather any data or source code, it does contain the name of schemas and hostname information.
 If there is a requirement to obfuscate this data, there is an optional masking script included with the scripts.

-This script will create a key file that maps the anonymized schema and hostname attributes to its original name.
+This one-way script will create a key file that maps the anonymized schema and hostname attributes to its original name.
+This anonymized data can not be reversed in any way and requires the key to be decoded.
+It currently is only supported for Oracle database collections.

 **Note** This file should not be sent with the collection and should not be lost, as it can't be recreated.